-4.311The Authority, in partnership with Pembrokeshire County Council and Ceredigion County Council, has produced The South West Regional Retail Study (February 2017).
-Within the study, small amounts of capacity for comparison goods have been identified across the four main retail centres within the National Park up to 2036 (515m2 for Tenby, 293m2 for St Davids, 109m2 for Saundersfoot and 89m2 for Newport).
+4.311 The Authority, in partnership with Pembrokeshire County Council and Ceredigion County Council, has produced The South West Regional Retail Study (February 2017).
+Within the study, small amounts of capacity for comparison goods have been identified across the four main retail centres within the National Park up to 2036 (515m for Tenby, 293m for St Davids, 109m for Saundersfoot and 89m for Newport).
 The strategy for Tenby, Saundersfoot, St Davids and Newport is to maintain their position relative to one another and larger centres outside the area.
 Despite leaking spend to centres outside the Park area they are performing well with the support of resident and visitor spend.
 It is proposed to encourage the sympathetic regeneration of these Centres so that they can continue to remain attractive places to live and visit; provide a valuable role in meeting the needs of local communities and visitors, and attract niche retail opportunities.
-The Regional Retail Study advises that new retail floorspace is likely to be occupied by tourist related retailers and be
+The Regional Retail Study advises that new retail floorspace is likely to be occupied by tourist related retailers and be small in scale.
+It is important that any new floorspace is provided in a format that is sensitive to the character of the Centres and small scale mixed use developments should be encouraged.

-- small in scale.
-It is important that any new floorspace is provided in a format that is sensitive to the character of the Centres and small scale mixed use developments should be encouraged 169. - 4.312In respect of the findings of the Regional Retail Study, no land allocations for retail use have been identified within the Local Development Plan.
-Criteria based policies provide the local policy context from which individual proposals for new retail development within the National Park will be considered. - 4.313Towns, in particular those that attract visitors, can become over dominated by non-retailing uses such as takeaways, pubs and restaurants (A3 uses) which make them less attractive for shoppers. and can introduce anti-social behaviour, whilst a diversity of uses such as recreational uses, restaurants, cafes, galleries and cinemas can reduce the need to travel out of a centre.
+- 4.312 In respect of the findings of the Regional Retail Study, no land allocations for retail use have been identified within the Local Development Plan.
+Criteria based policies provide the local policy context from which individual proposals for new retail development within the National Park will be considered. - 4.313 Towns, in particular those that attract visitors, can become over dominated by non-retailing uses such as takeaways, pubs and restaurants (A3 uses) which make them less attractive for shoppers, and can introduce anti-social behaviour, whilst a diversity of uses such as recreational uses, restaurants, cafes, galleries and cinemas can reduce the need to travel out of a centre.
 The strategy for the Park will be to maintain areas in Tenby where only a certain proportion of non- retail use will be allowed.
-Generally amenity issues for A3 uses will be carefully assessed and controlled. - 4.314The Authority will resist any proposals which may potentially damage or undermine the retail role of these centres by restricting development outside these centres in accordance with national planning policy.170 The exception to this will be the recognition of the important role rural provision makes to Park communities.
+Generally amenity issues for A3 uses will be carefully assessed and controlled. - 4.314 The Authority will resist any proposals which may potentially damage or undermine the retail role of these centres by restricting development outside these centres in accordance with national planning policy.
+The exception to this will be the recognition of the important role rural provision makes to Park communities.
 Additional provision of retail at these locations is encouraged where compatible with the scale of centre.
 Outside the main centres other smaller centres can have local shops protected and provided as a community facility by Policy 53.

-169 Background Paper: South West Wales Regional Retail Study, Ceredigion County Council, Pembrokeshire County Council and Pembrokeshire Coast National Park Authority, February 2017, pages 80-81.

-170 There is the potential for out-of-centre development to be in direct competition with, and to undermine centres.
-Planning Policy Wales.
-Edition 910, November 2016 December, July 2016, section 4.3 Chapter 10 advises that retail and other services are best located within existing centres at an appropriate scale.
-Edge-of-centre or outof-centre retail developments are considered in Planning Policy Wales, Edition 910, starting at paragraph 104.43.418.
+&lt;sup>168 Background Paper: South West Wales Regional Retail Study, Ceredigion County Council, Pembrokeshire County Council and Pembrokeshire Coast National Park, February 2017, pages 80-81.
+There is the potential for out-of-centre development to be in direct competition with, and to undermine centres.
+Planning Policy Wales, Edition 9, November 2016, July 2016, Chapter 10 advises that retail and other services are best located within existing centres at an appropriate scale.
+Edge-of-centre or out-of-centre retail developments are considered in Planning Policy Wales, Edition 9, starting at paragraph 10.4.4.